jkeefe/jkeefe.github.io/family-projects/README.md

 - 1 LED

-Almost all of the ingredients you'll need come in Arduino starter kits [I've listed below](#kits), with a notable exception &#8212; the [Parallax Ping sensor](http://www.amazon.com/Parallax-Ultrasonic-Range-Sensor-28015/dp/B004SRTM0K), which you'll need to buy separately.
+Almost all of the ingredients you'll need come in Arduino starter kits [I've listed](#kits), with a notable exception &#8212; the [Parallax Ping sensor](http://www.amazon.com/Parallax-Ultrasonic-Range-Sensor-28015/dp/B004SRTM0K), which you'll need to buy separately.
 These are common enough that you can sometimes find them in local hobby or electronics stores, too.

 ### Code